cms-dev/cms/README.md

 cmsContestExporter.
 The latter imports a contest from a directory with the structure of the Italian Olympiads repository.

-Once that a contest is loaded, the first thing to run is the logger (from the correct server!):
+Once a contest is loaded, the first thing to run is the logger (from the correct server!):

 ```bash